 IAPO welcomes all international students to UCT, Cape Town and South Africa.
-UCT is home to some 4 300 international students from 104 countries.
-With international students representing 20% of the population, the campus represents a diverse mix of people, cultures, religions, values and expectations.
+UCT is home to nearly 5 000 international students from over 100 countries.
+With international students representing close to 20% of the population, the campus represents a diverse mix of people, cultures, religions, values and expectations.

 International students coming to UCT do so for a number of differing reasons.

 Classification depends on where you come from and what programme of study you wish to undertake.

 Applicants or students who are not South African citizens or permanent residents.

 - Semester Study Abroad students - The study abroad programme is designed for international students who wish to spend one or two semesters at UCT taking mostly undergraduate courses for the purpose of transferring credit, on completion, to their home institution for, usually, undergraduate degree credit.
 (South African students may also participate on this programme.)